daelsepara/in-search-of-graphics/README.md

 ## Acknowlegement

 I've like to thank William and Sandra Markle for writing such an enjoyable book.
 There's a lot of gems in there that (I think) are still applicable today.
-Sandra Markle is a beloved educator and children's book author, both the past and inner child in me are forever grateful for **In Search of Graphics: Adventures in Computer Art**.
+Sandra Markle is a beloved educator and children's book author.
+Both the past and inner child in me are forever grateful for **In Search of Graphics: Adventures in Computer Art**.